iturdikulov/notes/research/Wikipedia-Glossary_of_computer_science.md

 # Glossary of [[Computer_science]]

-- TODO: review all definitions
+You can check also this resource: [Dictionary of Algorithms and Data Structures](https://xlinux.nist.gov/dads/)

 ## A

-- abstract data type (ADT)
+- Abstract data type (ADT)

 > A mathematical model for data types in which a data type is defined by its
 > behavior (semantics) from the point of view of a user of the data,